MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-report-intrastat.md

 <!-- ### United Kingdom-->

-## <a name="see-related-training-at-microsoft-learnlearnmodulesprocess-intrastat-dynamics--business-centralindex" />See related training at [Microsoft Learn](/learn/modules/process-intrastat-dynamics-365-business-central/index).
+## <a name="see-related-training-at-microsoft-learnlearnmodulesprocess-intrastat-dynamics-365-business-centralindex" />See related training at [Microsoft Learn](/learn/modules/process-intrastat-dynamics-365-business-central/index).

 ## <a name="see-also" />See also